Jonnvoo/Team-Profile-Generator/README.md

 npm install inquirer@8

 ## Usage
-Install the inquirer package so that you are able to run the prmopts when you call the file in node.
-The command to run the file would "node index.js" after using the command the prompts should run after its been called on.
+Install the inquirer package so that you are able to run the prompts when you call the file in node.
+The command to run the file would "node index.js" after using the command the prompts should run after it's been called on.

 ## ScreenShot